 Postures like this that pull the head forward will aggravate these headaches, especially the headache across the forehead.
-Tiffany is doing a beautiful job, it’s just not the right thing when you have these headaches.
+Tiffany is doing a beautiful job.
+However, it’s just not the right thing when you have these headaches.

-This is similar to doing crunches, watching TV in bed, or laying flat on their back while reading a tablet on their chest.
+This position is similar to doing crunches, watching TV in bed, or lying flat on your back while reading a tablet on their chest.
 All of those activities will aggravate this trigger point.